This is going to be a post on my gear and approach to studying for OMSCS.

 For textbooks, I also tried taking notes separately but found this overkill.
 So I just highlight in support of active reading.

 Linux works great for everything except for Proctortrack – the software that takes over your computer during an exam to ensure you don’t cheat.
 It requires Windows.
-I solved this by loading Windows onto a Sandisk Extreme Go 64Gb USB stick using WinToUSB (which unfortunately needs a Windows machine to use).
-Then I can just boot from the stick in the rare occasions when I need to use Proctortrack (at most, twice a quarter).
+I have an older desktop with Windows that I use for exams.

 What Didn’t Work